 I groaned and pulled away.
 "Coming!"
 I shouted to whoever was at the door.
 Begrudgingly, I pulled myself off of Aidan and fixed my black miniskirt so my butt wasn't showing.
 I looked down at the shirtless god on my count and sighed at the sight of his six pack.
 "I'll be right back," I told him.
-I walked out of the room and was walking down the hallway when Aidan caught up to me.
+I walked out of the room and was halfway down the hallway when Aidan caught up to me.
 His shirt was on inside out and backwards and his dark hair was ruffled but he had never looked more perfect.
 He wrapped his arms around my waist and walked behind me as I made my way to the front door.

 "What kind of boyfriend would I be if I let my girl face the monster at the door on her own?" he said sweetly.

 "A bad one," I answered playfully.
 "A really bad one.
 And I don't like bad boys."

 He laughed and nuzzled my neck.
 "It's a good thing I'm a saint then, isn't it?"

 "Tis indeed," I replied, reaching the front door.
 I ran my hand through my hair and giggled as Aidan playfully pinched my bum.
 He rested his head on my shoulder and I leaned mine into his.
 I reached forward and opened the door.
 A lone figure was standing in the doorway with the late sunset blinding my eyes.
 It took a moment for me to regain sight and when I did there was no mistaking the figure in front of me.
 His blue eyes were flicking between Aidan and me and putting the pieces together.
 His mouth dropped open and I felt mine do the same.